-Anesthesiology in Austin
+Anesthesiology Services & Treatment in Austin

-Anesthesia Options
+Anesthesia options

-The anesthesia a patient receives for surgery will depend on their physical condition and the procedure they are undergoing.
-A member of the anesthesia care team will meet with the patient prior to surgery to discuss past
+The anesthesia you receive for surgery will depend on your physical condition and the procedure you're undergoing.
+A member of the Anesthesia team will meet with you prior to surgery to discuss past health information, explain any risks and anesthesia options.

-1. Local anesthesia
+Local anesthesia

-2. Regional anesthesia
+Regional anesthesia

 This form is used to block sensation in a particular region of your body.
 The anesthesia is injected around a single nerve or cluster of nerves that branch out and serve that area.
-Intravenous (IV) sedation also may be used to relax you and make you feel fairly sleepy during the placement of the regional block.
+Intravenous (IV) sedation also may be used to relax you and make you feel sleepy during placement of the regional block.
 Spinal and epidural are two common regional procedures that involve injecting an anesthetic near the nerves as they leave the spinal cord, effectively numbing the lower half of your body.
 These are commonly used for pelvic operations, leg and hip surgeries, and childbirth.

 This form is appropriate for more extensive surgeries that require you to be unconscious.
 The drugs used in general anesthesia are given intravenously or inhaled through a mask.
 They act as hypnotics, painkillers and muscle relaxants, and they block the memory of a surgery.

 Monitoring equipment has dramatically improved the safety of anesthesia.
 Routine monitors used for all anesthetics include measurement of your blood pressure, heart rate, respiratory rate, temperature and oxygen saturation.
 Supplemental oxygen is used for all patients receiving sedative medications.
-Our primary goal is patient safety and the monitors provide early detection of possible problems.
+Our primary goal is patient safety, and the monitors provide early detection of possible problems.

 Recovering from anesthesia